Parent Pay Parent Pay Search this website Open Mobile menu

 • Demonstrate forehand and backhand push with backspin.

-• Explain the technique of, and demonstrate, a backhand topspin.
+• Demonstrate a backhand topspin.

 • Demonstrate a forehand drive.